CourtneyDM/smu-class-repo/01-Class-Content/02-css-bootstrap/01-Activities/09-Pseudoclass/README.md

 # :Pseudo-classes

-In this activity you'll use psuedo-classes to style elements based on their state.
+In this activity you'll use pseudo-classes to style elements based on their state.

 ## Instructions